LeonardoLed/DeepLearning-_TF/README.md

 Inference

 To make your own predictions you only need as inpur the fasta file , the model and the weights (the .h5 file) and the tokenizer pickle.  <br/>
-Change your file fasta path in the main method (in .py script) in order to inference a new predictions.
+Change your file fasta path in the main method (in .py script) in order to inference new predictions.